aleon1220/kiwiki/readme.md

 # Wiki Information Technology
-it happened in 2020-04-28.
+It happened in 2020-04-28.
 For years i have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, etc.
 Then a google docs file was inside of a google drive folder.
 I accidentally deleted the folder and later on i emptied the bin.
 I truly dislike that.
 I got in touch with google support to no avail.
 I still hope i can recover my file.